solana-foundation/solana-improvement-documents/proposals/0074-scrambled-transaction.md

 - somewhat easier dos (hopefully not too easy) with garbage (mitigated by client puzzles)
 - tps scalability now depends on validator count
+  - maybe tps will be floated around 50k max for some time. i.e. 1 million tps might not be a thing for awhile...
+    - however, there's strong incentive for high-staked nodes to add more nodes for increased cluster-wide descrambling throughput if blocks are full.
 - reliance on ntp via wall-clock time-stamp both on tx and ledger entries.
+- burns electricity to some extent due to use of pow

 ### processing flow of a scrambled transaction